kpiris/bcbbr/README.md

 to, regardless of the organization setting “Owners and admins can manage all collections and items”).

-HOWEVER, the attachments in items belonging to any collection the account has no access to WILL NOT BE EXPORTED, again, regardless of that organization setting “Owners and admins can manage all collections and items”.
+HOWEVER, the attachments in organization items the account has NO access to WILL NOT BE EXPORTED, again, regardless of that organization setting “Owners and admins can manage all collections and items”.

+To guarantee that the backup will be 100% complete, the account should have access to ALL the collections in the organization(s), besides beeing an owner or admin of that(those) organization(s).

 ## Restore vault script: